Series: Longing and Belonging (3/3) - Connection

 If you’ve made it this far in the series, chances are the ache we’ve been talking about feels familiar.

-Maybe you’ve noticed that your nervous system perks up during real conversation, or that it sags after too much scrolling, too many half-connections.
+Maybe you’ve noticed that your nervous system perks up during real conversation, or that it sags after scrolling the endless reels of pseudo-connections.
 Maybe you’re feeling the stress effects of disconnection in your body, your sleep, your mood.

-Surrounded by avatars and character models, filters and shaky portrait videos, reels and streams, you may be wondering where to find people, IRL.
+Surrounded by avatars and character models, filtered portrait videos, reels and streams, you may be wondering where to find people, IRL.

 The good news?
 You don’t need to wait for a DeLorean (Before your time?).
 You can start building the kind of connection your nervous system craves, bit by bit, moment by moment.